 (1/3)πr²h, where r is the radius and h is the height.

-To find the volume of a box simply multiply length, width and height and you're good to go!
+To find the volume of a box, simply multiply length, width, and height - and you're good to go!
 For example, if a box is 5x7x2 cm, then the volume of a box is 70 cubic centimeters.
 For dimensions that are relatively small whole numbers, calculating volume by hand is easy.
 For larger or decimal valued numbers, the use of the volume calculator is very efficient.

 Another related application, although slightly different, is the concept of surface area.
 Suppose the entire exterior of a building must be painted.
-To know how much paint must be purchase, the surface area of the building must be calculated.
+To know how much paint must be purchased, the surface area of the building must be calculated.
 The convenient to use surface area calculator will calculate this for you.